20 Areas of improvement examples and how to identify yours

 15. Quality of work

-Quality of work assesses the accuracy and excellence of the work you produce.
+Quality of work assesses the accuracy and excellence of your output.
 You may be very productive in the sense that you make a lot of something, but what you deliver may be low quality.

 • Do you hold your work to a high standard of excellence?